UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ### Organization Keyword Search

 Use a space to separate multiple keywords (e.g., AMAZON MICROSOFT).
-The script will look up each IP address in your text file list using the IPInfo API and will only output the addresses that match ANY of the provided organization keywords.
+The script will look up each IP address in your text file list or netstat using the IPInfo API and will only output the addresses that match ANY of the provided organization keywords.
 In short, the script will show you the list of addresses belonging to the organization/s in your search.

 ```
 Enter organization keyword (e.g., Microsoft): AMAZON MICROSOFT